Why Is Pericardiocentesis Performed?

 After Pericardiocentesis

-After Pericardiocentesis is performed, you would be carefully monitored in the hospital itself for checking if there are any complications.
+After Pericardiocentesis is performed, you would be carefully monitored in the hospital itself to check if there are any complications.
 You may need to stay in the hospital overnight for observation.
 You may feel some soreness and discomfort around the procedure site, but this should improve within a few days.

 What Are the Risks Associated with Pericardiocentesis?